prasadjoshi738/recruiterapp-backend/README.md

 ### 📄 API Documentation
 Access the full REST API specification via Swagger:
 - **[API Docs](http://45.129.86.64:8000/api-docs)**
--
-Note: If the API documentation does not load, your device may be forcefully redirecting the request to https://.
+-Note: If the API documentation does not load, your device may be forcefully redirecting the request to https://.
 In that case, simply remove the "s" from https (i.e., use http:// instead).

 ---